top of page

 Image by József Szabó

-* A note about availability: All therapists are accepting clients however, schedules ebb and flow as people enter and exit therapy. *
+clients in general however, schedules ebb and flow as people enter and exit services. * Our admins will be able to help you.

 My Story: Stephanie Snow LPC (She/Her)